aartrama/nextflow-rnaseq/README.md

 ### Configuration Parameters

+Copy the nextflow.config file from this repository and place it in your project folder.
+Your project folder should contain a directory called 'fastq' in which all fastq files are placed.
 Update the following parameters in your Nextflow config file:

 | Parameter           | Description                                                                                  | Default Value |
 |---------------------|----------------------------------------------------------------------------------------------|---------------|